 WARP is a 501(c)3 nonprofit organization founded in 1992.
 Board members are elected at each Annual Meeting and serve 3-year terms.

-Hedy Hollyfield, Board Co-Chair
+Hedy Hollyfield, Secretary

 Hedy Hollyfield is retired from her formal career in the pharmaceutical industry.
 She is one of the founders of Ayni, Inc., a small not-for-profit company that imports textile products primarily from Ayacucho, Peru.
 Ayni’s goal is to help to preserve the rich textile traditions of this community near the heart of the Wari culture.
 Any proceeds from sales are funneled back to the community to be used for social welfare or education projects.
 Anyi has partnered with ANFASEP, the earliest human rights group in South America, founded during the ‘time of terror’ during the Shining Path revolution in Peru, to teach the widows from this time needle felting and to sell their products at shows.